 If you live in a region prone to drought, you might consider putting down a grass variety that can tolerate drier conditions, such as Buffalo or Bermuda.

 These larvae feed on roots during the summer and fall months.
 Lawns infested with grubs can be lifted up easily, like carpet.
 To test for grubs, cut out a square foot of turf and inspect it.
 If you find more than ten grubs, you can apply nematodes (small worms that kill grubs) to the affected areas and water heavily.

 These lawn pests look like small black beetles (only 1/5 inch long) and the adults have wings.
 They can cause irregular patches of yellowing lawn that usually begin next to a walkway or curb.
 To test for chinch bugs, cut out the bottom of a coffee can and push the can one inch into the turf near the edge of a dead patch.
 Fill the can with water and the chinch bugs should float to the top.

-Effective methods of fighting chinch bugs include irrigating effectively and avoiding a broad use of lawn chemicals which drive away predators such as birds and other insects.
-Use insecticidal soap or other minimally toxic treatments on infested areas.
+Effective methods of fighting chinch bugs include irrigating effectively and avoiding broad usage of lawn chemicals that drive away predators, such as birds and deleterious insects.
+Use insecticidal soap or other minimally toxic treatments on the infested areas.

 Take-All Patch is a fungal infection that rots grass roots and causes turf to darken and thin out.
 It spreads primarily in the spring and fall when conditions are moist and cool.

 You can fight take-all patch by making sure that your lawn drains properly and avoiding heavy fertilization.
-In addition, you can raise your mower height and avoid heavy use of broadleaf herbicides, which weaken grass.
+In addition, you can raise your mower height and avoid heavy use of broadleaf herbicides, which weakens the grass.

 Brown patch is also due to a fungal infection.
 Unlike Take-All Patch, however, brown patch does not cause the roots to rot but instead attacks the blades.
 It usually shows up in circular patches from late fall to early spring.